NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    For the period the existence of the empty non-terminal at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.

 3. The `_deleg` label does exist within the zone and contains data.
-   A NOERROR response is return with an A RRset in the answer section.
+   A NOERROR response is returned with an A RRset in the answer section.

    The resolver MUST record that the `_deleg` label is known to be present for a duration indicated by A RRset's TTL value, adjusted to the resolver's TTL boundaries, for example by caching the RRset.
    For the period any RRset at the `_deleg` label is cached, the label is "known to be present" and the resolver MUST send additional incremental deleg queries as described in TODO.